 Several other potential sources of lists for the Greater Books project are excluded because they serve more as anthologies or directories.
-Following the guidelines strictly these could be included, as could lists consisting of the titles published over the years by "classics" imprints such as Norton Critical Editions or Oxford World's Classics, but such an approach would require extensive bibliographic and archival research.
+I'd like to include these, as well as lists consisting of the titles published over the years by "classics" imprints such as Norton Critical Editions or Oxford World's Classics, but such an approach would require much bibliographic and archival research.
 That said, many anthologies include shorter works in order to fit a larger number of authors in a single book or series of books; as a result, the selection of works cannot be considered the editor's choice of the greatest or most representative.
-In other cases, they present a large number of excerpts or condensed versions of works, in addition to essays or whole books providing historical background.
-Both of these approaches contrast with the model, set by Harvard Classics and The Great Books of the Western World, of limiting the number of excerpts and shorter works.
+In other cases, they present a large number of excerpts or condensed versions of works, in addition to essays or whole books providing historical background, in contrast to the model, set by Harvard Classics and The Great Books of the Western World, limiting the number of excerpts.

 Only a few listmakers have included the "complete works" of an author; that designation is also ambiguous at times because of works of disputed authorship, recently-published posthumous works, writings disclosed in archival collections, and minor works that the listmaker probably did not intend to include.
 Given how the status of certain works changes over time, future changes to the tallies could still take place.
 This would nearly always be in the case of the complete writings, or all of a genre, by a certain author being collected into a singular volume, and that volume in turn becoming the standard edition of the works collected therein.
 An example from the Lubbock list: an entry currently listed as non-monographical, James Cook's Journals, could, if those journals were collected into a singular work that over time became the standard form of those writings, become a monographical entry.

 Nearly every list has presented new difficulties in collating its entries with those of the other lists.
-Further clarification of these issues is available at the Macroscopic blog posts linked-to below, as well as many of the posts for the included and excluded lists.
+Further clarification of these issues, in a form of a series of notes, follow here: